Cruising with a Baby: What To Expect, Tips & More From A Mom

 How can such a small (and adorable) baby need so much stuff?
 It’s the perpetual question all parents ask as they schlep bags upon bags upon bags everywhere.

 Packing right can make or break your cruise.
 Figuring out how to pack everything in a way you can likely fly with it as well?
 It’s nearly an art form.
 Here are my top essentials to make your cruise great.
+For a complete list of baby travel essentials check out this post.

 Quick List Packing Essentials for Cruising with a Baby: